energy efficiency

 That provision, which the committee previously advanced with bipartisan support, represents by far the biggest potential energy savings of any of the energy efficiency bills the committee has considered.
 ACEEE recently found the provision would save almost $40 billion in energy costs (net after investment) over the lifetime of measures through 2050.

-Steven Nadel, executive director of the American Council for an Energy-Efficient Economy (ACEEE), said:
+Steven Nadel, executive director of the (ACEEE), said:

 “As it stands, this plan misses the best opportunity on the table to cut emissions while reducing costs for households and businesses.”